 - Someone should know where you are and when to expect you.
 While I was on this solo trip in another country, my boyfriend realized something was wrong when I didn’t text him after the dive.
 He called the dive shop and contacted the local authorities for help.
 The dive shop had not contacted the coast guard or notified my emergency contact that I was missing.
 It took my boyfriend’s actions to initiate a search and rescue mission.

 - Be proactive about your safety, and don’t ignore red flags.
 I noted several red flags with the dive shop throughout the week, but I had prepaid for more than 20 dives and didn’t want the hassle of changing shops and fighting over a refund.
 The dive shop didn’t do safety debriefs, share dive plans or use a dive flag.
-The divemasters did not have proper gear, and they took children through full penetration wreck dives at 80 feet and directed divers to leave behind their snorkels.
+The divemasters did not have proper gear, and they took children through full penetration wreck dives at 80 feet (24 meters) and directed divers to leave behind their snorkels.
 Instead of consciously assessing the shop’s adherence to safety standards, I mistakenly trusted their credentials to mean they would do the right things.
 They didn’t, and I got lost at sea.

 - Understand the risks and that there are bad dive shops.
 I chose this shop because I found them on a dive association’s website as a highly rated dive center.
 The criteria that I had used to select a shop didn’t necessarily translate into reliability and safety.
 I did what I could to hold the shop accountable with the hope that they would take corrective actions.
 I worked with the U.S. consulate, filed complaints with the country’s tourism department and the dive association, and wrote multiple online reviews to warn others.
 I wish I could say that my efforts resulted in changes that made future divers safer or that the shop’s high standing dropped, but I can’t.
 And that’s another important lesson: Online information may or may not be accurate, so trust your judgment.